Last updated: September 23rd 2024

 Department_For_Business_and_Trade

-The latest data from the Department for Business and Trade shows a slight 0.1% rise in the building material price index in February 2024.
-It's the first monthly rise in building material prices for 8 months.
+The latest data from the Department for Business and Trade shows a 0.3% fall in the building material price index in July 2024.
+A second consecutive month of falling building material prices.

 Read on for the latest individual price changes, understand their causes and how they impact the construction sector.